google/wuffs/README.md

 lower should fail.

-Try adding `assert false` at various places, which should obviously fail, but should also cause `puffs gen` to print what facts the compiler can prove at that point.
-This can be useful when debugging why Puffs can't prove something you think it should be able to.
+Try adding `assert false` at various places, which should obviously fail, but should also cause `wuffs gen` to print what facts the compiler can prove at that point.
+This can be useful when debugging why Wuffs can't prove something you think it should be able to.